How does therapy work?

 How much does it cost?

-Generally the cost of therapy is £40 per session (for Video, Face to Face, VoIP and Instant Messaging).
-Email therapy is charged at £20 per substantive reply.
-I offer a limited number of concessionary places at £20 per session, and have a transparent pricing structure - for details of this, please click here.
+Generally the cost of therapy is £60 per session (for Video, Face to Face, VoIP and Instant Messaging).
+Email therapy is charged at £30 per substantive reply.
+For more details please click here.

 How many sessions will I need?